cgtian/cgtian.github.io/favorites.md

 Les Miserables
 A Ghost Story
 Babyteeth
+Parasite
+Voyage of Time: Life's Journey
 Tigertail
-Parasite
 Me and You and Everyone We Know
 Your Name
-Voyage of Time: Life's Journey
+Boyhood
 The Thin Red Line
 Spring Breakers
 Paterson